Aeropress Ultra Fast Featured

 What can you add to your cold brew coffee?

-Now that you know how to make cold brew coffee with an AeroPress, it’s time to determine what else can be done with this magical concoction.
+Now that you know how to make cold brew coffee with an AeroPress, it’s time to experiment with it.

-1. Sure, you could just drink your delicious cup of joe as is, dilute it with cold water or with ice cubes – but why not add a little something extra?
+Sure, you could just drink your delicious cup of joe as is or with ice cubes – but why not add a little something extra?

 Brewing Cold Coffee

-Overall, cold brewing with an Aeropress may not be the easiest way to make a cup of coffee but it sure is one of the most interesting!
+Overall, cold brewing with an Aeropress is a simple and interesting way to make a cup of cold coffee.

 So what are you waiting for?
-Grab your AeroPress and start brewing some delicious cold brew today – it will be ready in a couple of minutes.
+Grab your AeroPress and try this cold brew today – it will be ready in a couple of minutes.

-Let me know how it went in a comment below!
+And make sure to let me know how it went in a comment below.

 Similar Posts